DanteHealy/Thinking_Hats/README.md

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-All features were defined and monitored on a Trello board: https://trello.com/b/RhaoyvZJ/milestone-project-2
+All features were defined and tracked on Trello: https://trello.com/b/RhaoyvZJ/milestone-project-2

 ## Existing Features